 Category: ISO-25010/Reliability/Fault Tolerance

-Statement: All data provided via Interfaces MUST be validated prior to adding or changing system data.
+Statement: All data provided via Interfaces must be validated prior to adding or changing system data.

 Rationale: Incorrect data must not be accepted or persisted by the system as it leads to producing incorrect information on which users make decisions as to their actions.

 Details: Validation is done after “User Input is Completed and Corrected”.
 Validation is done at both the field and message level.
 Validation of all fields is dependent on type and will include one or more of the following checks: required or not, format checks, type checks, range checks.
-Validation of messages as a whole is also to be expected (e.g. valid combinations of fields, minimum number of filled fields, etc.).
+Validation of messages as a whole is also to be expected (e.g., valid combinations of fields, minimum number of filled fields, etc.).
 Validation of uploaded media is required as well, for malware, as well as one or more of format, size, and/or description (as required to meet Accessibility standards).
 Validation is expected to be applied as early as practical (after autocorrection and autocompletion, but before waiting for the user to attempt to submit the new values).

 Prompts: What messages are accepted by the system without validation?